HexaCoreRepo/Modern-6/README.md

 # iOS 6 Retina Theme - Modern 6 (BETA)

-Here is where you'll download my iOS 6 Retina theme!
+# By - IceCool Tech (YouTube - https://www.youtube.com/c/IceCoolTech)

+# Overview

-This *is* my first theme!
+This is my first theme.

-No one has released an HD iOS 6 theme in the past few years, and I - among others - would like a new one.
-That's why I'm bringing you an iOS 6 theme that suits the high quality displays we have now.
+No one has released an HD iOS 6 theme in a *long* time - if ever and I, among others, would like a new one.
+That's why I'm bringing you an iOS 6 theme that is specifically for the high quality displays we have now.

+Modern 6 looks **great** with "Six (LS)" from Skittys repo!

+# About the beta

 As of right now, iOS icons are in beta.
 This means that there will be bugs and not all icons are done.

 During this beta period, you should report any bugs that you come across.
 However, you can also put in requests for third party AppStore apps as well.

+If you come across any bugs, open a new issue and I *will* see it!

+# Requirnments & Installation

-To use this theme, you will need a jailbroken iOS device, Filza File Manager and Snowboard.
+**To use this theme, you will need a jailbroken iOS device, Filza File Manager and Snowboard.

 *I am **uncertain** if this works with Winterboard or Anemone, as I have not tested them.